javierpgomez/quartz/content/Notes/Play is a state of Mind.md

 ---
-title: "Play is a state of Mind"
+title: Play is a state of Mind
 tags:
-- " play "
+  - play
-- " movement"
+  - movement
-- " exploration"
+  - exploration
-- " fun "
+  - fun
-novelty:
 ---

 What is the difference between Exercise and Play?